-The VPPA protection does not reach the users of a free Android app (downloaded without providing ID information).
+Video streaming or selling apps may fall under the Video Privacy Protection Act of 1988 in case of disclosure of user rental information or if it’s shared with third-party companies.
+The VPPA protection does not apply to users of free Android apps (downloaded without providing ID information).
 Moreover, in 2013 Netflix lobbied the change to VPPA that permits sharing rental information on social networking sites after obtaining customer permission.

 Most open-source software is under GNU GPL license (copyleft license).
 If your product includes source code licensed under GPL or LGPL (Lesser GPL), then your code may become subject to the GNU terms: if you distribute your product, you then have to distribute the underlying source code.

-Summing up all possible pitfalls, here are the most important legal issues, you need to consider developing a mobile application:
+Summing up all possible pitfalls, here are the most important legal issues, you need to consider when developing a mobile application:

 All you need is to relax, entrust us with the development of your mobile application and consider it developed.